A brief guide to staying comfortable on a long flight and reaching your destination rested and refreshed.

 Reading time approx 3 minutes

-EYE MASK – Sunlight or bright cabin lights are not helpful when you’re trying to get some shut-eye.
+Eye Mask – Sunlight or bright cabin lights are not helpful when you’re trying to get some shut-eye.
 Even if you switch off the light above your seat, you can’t expect your neighbour to do the same.
 Carry an eye mask so you can get some uninterrupted sleep on a long flight.
-It’s especially helpful if you’re travelling by day and need to get a short nap to stay refreshed upon arrival.
+It’s especially helpful if you’re traveling by day and need to get a short nap to stay refreshed upon arrival.
 (However, experts recommend that you avoid napping during the day because it disrupts the circadian rhythm and makes jet lag worse).

 These are just some of the things you can do.
 If there are any more tips you have from personal experience, leave them in the comments below.
 So you can help others make their journeys as memorable as their destinations.